 - The Complete Sherlock Holmes: I had mono when I was in 6th grade, so I was out of school sick for a month.
 I read a lot!
 And I ran out of things to read that were interesting, so my granddaddy gave me his huge copy of this to read because he said I would not be bored anymore!
 And he was right!
 I fell in love with Sherlock and all his eccentric ways, his brilliance, logic….oh, just everything!
 And Watson too!
 This truly cemented my love of mysteries and suspense.

 - Jane Eyre by Charlotte Brontë: My mother gave me this book when I was about 13, and I feel in love with Brontë’s descriptive writing.
-This book was my foray into truly great British literature and fueled my desire to not only pursue a degree in literature but to concentrate in British literature.
+This book was my foray into truly great British literature and fueled my desire to not only pursue a degree in literature but to concentrate on British and gothic literature.
 I love the darkness in Brontë’s writing and how emotional, captivating, and innately passionately she writes.
 It’s damn excellent writing.

 - Middlemarch by George Elliot: I read this in high school, probably when I was 16 or 17, at the recommendation of the most wonderful English teacher in the world, Ms. Baker.
 Elliot is pure genius.
 His insight into his characters and their actions is pure brilliance!
 It is 800 pages of perfection in every word.